Legendarylion1/Personal-Projects/README.md

    - Lastly, I use Visual Studio Code for Python so you can run `code .` and launch Python with the green arrow in Visual Studio

 ## How to play
-When playing please make sure that your computer resolution is set to 1920x1080.
+1. When playing please make sure that your computer resolution is set to 1920x1080.
 Otherwise, functions will not work as expected
-Playing the casino is very simple.
+2. Playing the casino is very simple.
 When you launch the casino the first step is to create an account.
-Click on the username box and type in a username
+3. The username box is selected by default so you can begin typing your username
+4. Be careful because once you hit enter you cannot change your username
-Press enter and begin typing in your password
+5. Hit Enter and begin to type in your password
-Now click the giant plus sign to add your account
+6. For first-time users you need to click new user here.
+And for returning players, you can press enter after entering your password.
+   - First-time users should receive a message that says the account has been added
+   - First-time users can go back and repeat steps 3-6 as a returning user.
-You should receive a message that says the account has been added Now that your account has been added you can re-type your username and password and press the arrow to enter the game Now that you are in the game you can click the big red button to test your odds in the casino The final step is to HAVE FUN.
+7. Now that you are in the game you can click the big red button to test your odds in the casino
+8. On the left is a set of buttons that allow you to change the amount you are betting
+9. To close the application you should use the command line.
+Either close the command prompt or stop the program with `CTRL+C`
+10. The final step is to HAVE FUN.
 Try and make as much money as you can.

 ## Challenges